needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 This page details how to use and configure OpenXR input within Unity.

-For information on how to configure Unity to use OpenXR input, refer to the [Getting Started](#getting-started) section.
+For information on how to configure Unity to use OpenXR input, refer to the [Get started](#get-started) section.

 ## Overview